MennoBruinsma/FUNCS/README.md

 # FUNCS
-Project for the course fundamentals of computer science Made in 2020
+Project for the course fundamentals of computer science.
+Made in 2020
-It shows how a CPU can apply different methods to handle incoming tasks
+It simulates how a CPU can apply different methods to handle incoming tasks.